kenmoini/atlassian-bamboo-k8s-base/README.md

 RUN ${BAMBOO_USER_HOME}/bamboo-update-capability.sh "system.builder.mvn3.Maven 3.3" /usr/share/maven
 ```

+You may need to configure additional capabilities of the Agent: https://confluence.atlassian.com/bamboo/configuring-capabilities-289277148.html

 ## Running on OpenShift

 Running Atlassian Bamboo Agents and Builds on Openshift is likely not a good idea - the application requires a lot of permissions that could easily compromise your OpenShift cluster if Bamboo or your build/supply chain were to be compromised.
 You have been warned...